 About June

-I’m a dedicated maker, grower, and educator guided by how seasonal rhythms and cycles intertwine with our own.
-Crafting in this way draws me deeper into places where I live, eat and wander, allowing me to experience the joy of being rooted in the places I love, while exploring the ever-shifting nuances of fiber, texture, flavor and color emerging from the land.
+I’m a curious and dedicated maker, grower, and educator guided by how seasonal rhythms and cycles intertwine with our own.
+Crafting in this way draws me deeper into places where I live, eat and wander.
+It also allows me to experience the joys and challenges of being rooted in the places I love, exploring the ever-shifting nuances of fibers, textures, flavors and colors that emerge.

-The photo is of me working on my first willow casket at home in our studio.
+The photo below is of me working on my first willow casket at home in our studio.
 This is one of the ways I’ve been able to weave my fiber craft into my death and dying work.
+As a funeral artisan, I am able to advocate for green burial through in this way and it has been such a gift.
+I give deep thanks to my teachers, to David, my family and community who have supported this work over the years.

 About David